publikphigor/publikphigor/README.md

 - 👨🏿‍💻 I contribute to Open Source.
 - 📝 I run a personal blog.
 - 💻 I build tools that simplify tasks.
-- 💻 I use no-code tools to automate processes and deploy MVPs faster.
-- 💰 I'm chasing the bag.
+- 💰 I'm looking to create an invaluable product and get rewarded heavily (in cash).

 #### Streaks? 🔥